Electricity in Great Britain: Renewable energy

 From the mid-1990s renewable energy began to contribute to the electricity generated in the United Kingdom, adding to a small hydroelectricity generating capacity.
 Renewable energy sources provided for 11.3% of the electricity generated in the United Kingdom in 2012, reaching 41.3 TWh of electricity generated.
 As of 2nd quarter 2017, renewables generated 29.8% of the UK's electricity.

 Currently, the biggest renewable source of energy in the UK is wind power, and the UK has some of the best wind resources in Europe.
 The UK has relatively small hydroelectricity deployment and resources, although some pumped storage exists.
 Solar power is rapidly growing and provides significant power during daylight hours, but total energy provided is still small.
-Biofuels are also used as a significant sources of power.
+Biofuels are also used as a significant source of power.
 Geothermal is not highly accessible and is not a significant source.
 Tidal resources are present and experimental projects are being tested, but are likely to be expensive.

 Wind power delivers a growing percentage of the energy of the United Kingdom and by the beginning of February 2018, it consisted of 8,655 wind turbines with a total installed nameplate capacity of over 18.4 gigawatts: 12,083 megawatts of onshore capacity and 6,361 megawatts of offshore capacity.
 This placed the United Kingdom at this time as the world's sixth largest producer of wind power.
 Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three quarters of the population agreeing with its use, even for people living near onshore wind turbines.
 Wind power is expected to continue growing in the UK for the foreseeable future, RenewableUK estimates that more than 2 GW of capacity will be deployed per year for the next five years.
 Within the UK, wind power was the second largest source of renewable energy after biomass in 2013.

 In 2014, Imperial College predicted that Britain could have 40% of electricity from solar power in sunny days by 2020 in 10 million homes compared to a half a million homes in start of 2014.
 If a third of households would generate solar energy it could equal 6% of British total electricity consumption.

 Diesel

-Britain has a number of Diesel farms for supplying high demand hours of the day, normally in the winter, when other generators such as wind farms or solar farms may happen to have low output.
+Britain has a number of diesel farms for supplying high demand hours of the day, normally in the winter, when other generators such as wind farms or solar farms may happen to have low output.
 Many of the diesel generators run for fewer than 200 hours a year.